Dedicated Nursing Home Abuse Attorney in Charleston

 • The facility is understaffed: for example, a resident may be endangered if lack of staffing means it takes too long to answer an urgent call light or a staff member is too rushed in assisting a resident

 Of course, this list is not comprehensive.
 These are just some of the most common reasons nursing home residents don’t get the care they deserve, or are abused by staff members or other residents.
+If you are unsure whether you need an attorney for nursing home neglect, your best next step may be to schedule a free consultation.
+An experienced nursing home injury attorney can assess whether you may have a claim and advise you on next steps.

 Preventing Nursing Home Abuse and Neglect